-"Facebook has started using a different URL scheme for site links," reports tech blog Ghacks, "to combat URL anonymization techniques used by browsers like Firefox or Brave."
+"The has begun using a different URL scheme for site links," reports tech blog Ghacks, "to combat URL anonymization techniques used by browsers such as or Brave”.

 These programs are constantly trying to improve privacy and prevent their users from being tracked.